mickaelandrieu/docs-1/doc/developper-documentation/components/security.md

  - VoterInterface::ACCESS_DENIED

 Bellow is list of Voter used in BackBee
-- AccessVoter
+* AccessVoter
-- BBAclVoter
+* BBAclVoter
-- BBRoleVoter
+* BBRoleVoter
-- SudoVoter
+* SudoVoter

 ## BackBee SecurityContext and the ContextInterface

 All the process of creating `Firewall`, `FirewallMap`, `AuthenticationManager`, `AccessDecisionMananger` and listeners is handled by the `BackBee\Security\SecurityContext` object.

-However to way of dealing with security Listerners is simplyfied by using a `Context` object.
+However the way of dealing with security Listerners is simplyfied by using a `Context` object.
 A security `Context` extends the abstract class `BackBee\Security\Context\BBAuthContext` and defines the **loadListeners** method.

-`LoadListeners` accepts one parameter which is the security config that can be setted is `repository/Config/security.yml`.
+`LoadListeners` accepts one parameter which is the security config that can be setted in `repository/Config/security.yml`.
 A context can be used to instanciate new listener or to register new authentication provider to the `SecuriryContext`.

 Bellow we show all the  security contexts provided by BackBee.